 So whom would you say is the parent that gets the bulk of nighttime responsibility for getting up with your child?
 I know what you’re thinking…and yes, in my experience, it’s usually mom.

 I don’t want to stereotype, but I usually don’t get calls where both parents share all the nighttime duties and everyone is sleeping like a baby all night.
 I usually get calls from exhausted parents who are having issues getting their babies to sleep and usually have to have something done to them to get them back to sleep at night, otherwise known as a prop.
 The most common of which usually is not Dad’s doing…

-I’m usually contacted by parents who, and that’s almost always because baby’s got an external sleep prop that they use to get back to sleep when they wake in the night.
 And the most common prop I see, by far, is nursing, which pretty much leaves Dad out of the equation.